learnitmyway/learnitmyway-wesbite/content/post/typescript.md

 ## Additional properties are sometimes ok

 TypeScript doesn't always throw an error if additional properties are passed to an object.
-If you wan to be sure that TypeScript checks for additional properties you have the following possibilities:
+If you want to be sure that TypeScript checks for additional properties you have the following possibilities:

 ```ts
 type Props = { a: string; b: number };